Economy of Kazakhstan: Small and medium-sized enterprises

 A new program to support small businesses was launched in Kazakhstan in February 2015.
 2015 is expected to be a pilot period of the program.
 During that period the initiative will be focused on three major areas, notably agribusiness, machinery building and production of construction materials, and is to be further extended to other industries.

 In May 2015 the European Bank for Reconstruction and Development (EBRD) agreed to provide €41 million for technical cooperation projects, advisory support to small and medium-sized enterprises (SMEs), and to introduce a Women in Business program.

 In 2016 the number of Kazakhstan's telecom start-ups increased by 10% compared to 2015.
 Around 9,400 small telecom companies are currently registered in the country.

 The Kazakh Government provides extensive support to businesses, especially SMEs.
-The development of SMEs is an integral part of Kazakhstan's Business Road Map 2020 state programme.
-The share of SMEs in Kazakhstan's GDP increased from 24.9% in 2015 to 28.4% in 2018.
+The share of small and medium-sized businesses (SMEs) in the country's gross domestic product grew by 7.9 percent between 2015 and 2021 and reached 34.7 percent.
 Kazakhstan plans to raise this indicator to 50% by 2050.

+In 2023, it was reported that the number of small and medium-sized businesses (SMEs) in Kazakhstan has increased by 23.4% to nearly two million.
+The number of people working in SMEs increased by more than 18% to 4.1 million, accounting for around 40% of everyone employed in the economy.

+The share of SMEs in the economy grew from 33.3% to 36.5%, while the volume of output by SMEs increased by 28% to over 59 trillion tenge ($132.4 billion).

+To expand SMEs’ access to finance, a number of programmes are in place in the country to provide concessional lending and microfinance, subsidised interest rates, loan guarantees and grants to start a business.
+The main operator of financial support programmes for SMEs is the Damu Entrepreneurship Development Fund.